Mets stumble in their playoff push with 3-2 loss to Reds

 Mets: 1B Dominic Smith will rejoin the team in New York on Monday and is available to be activated if needed.
 Smith has been out since July 27 with a stress reaction in his left foot.

-Reds: OF Nick Senzel will have surgery next week to repair the torn labrum in his right shouilder.
-Manager David Bell is confident Senzel will be ready for opening day. … Brian O’Grady left the game after three innings after being shaken up while banging into the center field fence trying to track down Amed Rosarioi’s third inning double.
+Reds: OF Nick Senzel will have surgery next week to repair the torn labrum in his right shoulder.
+Manager David Bell is confident Senzel will be ready for opening day. … Brian O’Grady left after three innings after being shaken up while banging into the center field fence trying to track down Amed Rosario’s third-inning double.

 UP NEXT